JSpeedie/G2ME-legacy/README.md

 `G2ME -R Julian`

-The `-R` flag takes a player file, and prints the set or game (if you used the `-g` flag to run the brackets) counts for the given player against every player they have played that the system knows about.
+Stands for "get **R**ecords".
+The `-R` flag takes a player file, and prints the set (or game, if you used the `-g` flag to run the brackets) counts for the given player against every player they have played that the system knows about.
 Most useful for getting stats for commentary or for smack talking :^].

 Example output: